 Various new beers made their debut at the last festival, too.
 A highlight was the “Barrel Born” Belgian Dubbel (a strong brown ale), created through a cooperation between Brew Age and Ottakringer Brewery.

 (Ottakringer is Vienna’s home brewery, whose delights have found their way into my fridge on numerous occasions.)

 Other debuts included two beers produced according to the recipe of the home brewers who won the 2018 Austrian Beer Challenge.

 2019 dates and tickets

-The ticket price included a free copy of the national beer magazine (Österreichische Bier Magazin) and a free beer tasting glass, which you can always make good use of at the festival.
+The ticket price includes a free beer tasting glass, which you make good use of at the festival.
 Once there, buy tokens to exchange for samples of the brewer’s art.